-Also, it should be mentioned that a strong link is maintained with Romanian research institutes and with designer of the plant, Atomic Energy Canada Limited, Romania being member of CANDU Owners Group.
+Also, it should be mentioned that a strong link is maintained with Romanian research institutes and with designer of the plant, SNC Lavalin - Candu Energy Inc. (former Atomic Energy of Canada Limited), Romania being member of CANDU Owners Group.

 ICN Pitesti and IFIN-HH consider also needs for engineering and technical supports.
 Their organizational chart includes also staff for operation, maintenance, monitoring, inspection and testing of spent fuel handling and storage systems.